BridgesLab/PrecisionNutrition/Human Genetics/mr-tc-calcium.html.md

 :::

-The primary result, using the inverse variance weighted (multiplicative random effects) method shows a 0.064511 $\pm$ 0.0187438 SD increase in calcium (MGI-BioVU LabWAS) per 1 SD increase in total cholesterol (UK Biobank).
+The primary result, using the inverse variance weighted (multiplicative random effects) method shows a 0.064511 $\pm$ 0.0187438 mg/dL increase in calcium (MGI-BioVU LabWAS) per 1 SD increase in total cholesterol (UK Biobank).
 This is statistically significant with a p-value of 5.7800887\times 10^{-4}.
 Three of the four MR methods (IVW, weighted median, weighted mode) gave consistent, significant causal estimates, supporting the hypothesis that total cholesterol may impact serum calcium levels in a positive direction.
 The MR-Egger estimate was not statistically significant, but this method is known to have low power.

 ### MR-Egger Intercept